 In 1936, the Kirghiz Soviet Socialist Republic was formed, becoming a constituent republic of the Soviet Union.

-In 1941, the Latin script was replaced by the Cyrillic script for the Kyrgyz language.
+In 1941, the Latin script was replaced by Cyrillic script in Kyrgyzstan.

-In 1979, the percentage of ethnic Kyrgyz in Kyrgyzstan was around 50%.
+In 1979, the percentage of ethnic Kyrgyz was around 50% in Kyrgyzstan.

-According to the last Soviet census in 1989, ethnic Kyrgyz made up only 22% of the residents of Frunze, with Russians, Ukrainians, and other Slavic nations comprising more than 60%.
+According to the last Soviet census in 1989, ethnic Kyrgyz made up only 22% of the residents of Frunze (now Bishkek), while more than 60% were Russians, Ukrainians, and other Slavic nations.

-In 1989, several groups emerged to address the acute housing crisis in Kyrgyzstan and were permitted to function despite the ban on unofficial political groups.
+In 1989, several unofficial political groups emerged to deal with the acute housing crisis and were permitted to function.

-In June 1990, ethnic tensions between Uzbeks and Kyrgyz surfaced in the Osh Region, leading to 186 deaths and triggering the Osh Riots.
+In June 1990, ethnic tensions between Uzbeks and Kyrgyz surfaced in the Osh Region (southern Kyrgyzstan), leading to 186 deaths after attempts to appropriate Uzbek collective farms for housing development triggered the Osh Riots.

 On 15 December 1990, the Supreme Soviet voted to change the republic's name to the Republic of Kyrgyzstan.

-In 1990, approximately 98% of Kyrgyz exports were directed to other parts of the Soviet Union, highlighting the nation's economic reliance on the Soviet market.
+In 1990, approximately 98% of Kyrgyz exports were directed to other parts of the Soviet Union, causing the Kyrgyz economy to be severely affected by its collapse.

 In February 1991, the name of the capital, Frunze, was changed back to its pre-revolutionary name of Bishkek.

-In March 1991, a referendum on the preservation of the Soviet Union saw 88.7% of voters approve retaining the Soviet Union as a "renewed federation".
+In March 1991, a referendum on the preservation of the Soviet Union was held, with 88.7% of voters approving the proposal to retain the Soviet Union as a "renewed federation".

-On 31 August 1991, Kyrgyzstan declared its independence from the USSR, establishing a democratic government and attaining sovereignty as a nation-state.
+On 31 August 1991, Kyrgyzstan declared its independence from the USSR, establishing a democratic government and attaining sovereignty as a nation-state after the breakup of the Soviet Union.

-On 31 August 1991, the Supreme Soviet voted to declare independence from the Soviet Union as the Republic of Kyrgyzstan.
+On 31 August 1991, the Supreme Soviet voted, declaring independence from the Soviet Union as the Republic of Kyrgyzstan.

-In October 1991, Akayev ran unopposed and was elected president of the new independent republic by direct ballot, receiving 95 percent of the votes cast.
+In October 1991, Askar Akayev ran unopposed and was elected president of the new independent republic by direct ballot, receiving 95 percent of the votes cast and signed the Treaty of the Economic Community with representatives of seven other Republics.

-On 21 December 1991, Kyrgyzstan agreed with the other four Central Asian Republics to the Alma-Ata Protocols, formally entering the Commonwealth of Independent States.
+On 21 December 1991, Kyrgyzstan agreed with the other four Central Asian Republics to the Alma-Ata Protocols, formally entering the Commonwealth.
+Kyrgyzstan gained full independence on 25 December 1991.

-On 8 December 1991, the new leaders of three out of four Soviet Union's founding republics, Russia, Belarus and Ukraine, signed the Belavezha Accords, denouncing the Union Treaty of 1922.
+On 8 December 1991, the new leaders of three out of four Soviet Union's founding republics, Russia, Belarus and Ukraine, signed the Belavezha Accords, denouncing the Union Treaty of 1922, declaring that the Union would cease to exist and proclaiming the Commonwealth of Independent States (CIS) in its place.

 After the dissolution of the Soviet Union, Kyrgyz was adopted as the state language of Kyrgyzstan in 1991.